 Despite the generational differences, the report shows that consumers across all generations believe that great customer service is the most important when it comes to choosing where to shop.

 Great customer service plays an important part when it comes to giving the customers a good purchase experience.
 However, it can be difficult in a busy environment with high demands from the customers.
 Would you like to know how technology can help you give the customers a better experience?
-In our e-book “This is how you navigate confidently through a changing market”, we give you an idea of how you can improve the customer experience in the daily round with high demands and a low amount of patience.
+In “The CIO's guide to succes in a changing market”, we give you an idea of how you can improve the customer experience in the daily round with high demands and a low amount of patience.